czak/launchpad/presentation/kubernetes-102.md

 # Kubernetes 102

-_from getting started to the real world_
+_from "Hello World" to the real world_

 ---